mathspp/mathspp/pages/02.blog/03.til/078.context-variables/item.md

 ### Mutable values in a single context

-The first experiment that I ran is in a single context.
+The first experiment that I ran contained a single context.
 If I have a mutable value (a list) and I get it, and then mutate it (by appending to it), does the change reflect in the context variable?

 The code below shows that it does, as the value of `names` gets updated even without calling `.set`.